 It lies 692 kilometers (430 miles) southeastern of Delhi, 320 km (200 miles) southern of Lucknow, the administrative center, and 121 km (75 miles) eastern of Prayagraj, a major Hindu pilgrimage place.
 I highly recommend you to visit this one of the best tourist sites in Uttar Pradesh.

 Vrindavan is one of the historical cities in Uttar Pradesh and is situated in Mathura District.
-It is considered one of the holiest sites in India.
+It is considered one of the holiest sites in Uttar Pradesh.
 As per Hindu mythologies, Vrindavan is the city where Lord Krishna spent all his childhood and is therefore known as Braj Bhoomi.
 Mathura, the birthplace of Lord Krishna is 11 Km away from Agra-Delhi National Highway.
 There are several temples in Vrindavan that are devoted to Radha and Krishna.